apalache-mc/apalache/docs/src/adr/008adr-exceptions.md

 This ADR documents the various exception thrown in Apalache, and the circumstances that trigger them.

 ## 1. User input exceptions
 Exceptions in this family are caused by incorrect input from the user.
 All of these exceptions should exit cleanly and should NOT report a stack trace.
+We should be able to statically enforce that none of these exceptions can be left unhandled.

 ### 1.1.
 Parser-level
 Since we depend on Sany for parsing, Apalache rejects any syntax which Sany cannot parse.